Gina Carano Hits Out At ‘Totalitarian Mob’ After Disney Firing, Announces Film Project With ‘The Daily Wire’

-Gina Carano has broken her silence after being fired by Disney and Lucasfilm earlier this week.
+Gina Carano has broken her silence after being fired by Disney and Lucasfilm following accusations of equating the treatment of those with right-wing political beliefs to Jews in the Holocaust.
 According to Deadline, she was will develop, produce and star in her own movie for The Daily Wire, the Ben Shapiro-founded right-wing media outlet that recently made its foray into the entertainment medium.

 The as-yet-untitled project will be co-produced by Dallas Sonnier’s Bonfire Legend and exclusive to stream on the Daily Wire‘s website.
 Both companies previously worked together on Run Hide Fight, a Die Hard-esque high school shooting thriller that’s currently available to view on the platform.